-- Any business that invests in qualifying energy-saving or environmentally beneficial equipment is entitled to claim a 100% first year allowance.
-Cars with CO2 emissions of up to 75 g/km also qualify for a 100% first year allowance.
-Cars with CO2 emissions over 130 g/km will enter the 8% pool.
+- Zero-emission cars qualify for a 100% first year allowance.
+Cars with CO2 emissions over 50 g/km will enter the 6% pool.
 All other cars will enter the 18% pool.

 - There is a 100% capital allowance for the purchase of new, unused (not second-hand) vans, which cannot produce CO2 engine emissions under any circumstances when driven (eg "electric vans").

 - Where commercially and financially appropriate, capital expenditure should be brought forward to make the earliest use of the available allowances.